Ribes glandulosum: Conservation

+Uses

-The Ojibwa people take a compound decoction of the root for back pain and for "female weakness".
+The Ojibwe people take a compound decoction of the root for back pain and for "female weakness".
 The Woods Cree use a decoction of the stem, either by itself or mixed with wild red raspberry, to prevent clotting after birth, eat the berries as food, and use the stem to make a bitter tea.
 The Algonquin people use the berries as food.